tridactyl/tridactyl/src/static/newtab.md

 - You can view the main help page by typing [`:help`][help], and access the tutorial with [`:tutor`][tutor].

+- You can view your current configuration with `:viewconfig`.

 - You can contact the developers, other users and contributors for support or whatever on [Matrix][matrix-link], [Gitter][gitter-link], or [IRC][freenode-link].

 ## Highlighted features: